sviveganandan/BeDifrentDemo/README.md

 Running the Tests:

+  Option:1
+    1. Clone the Project
+    2. Navigate to Project folder in command line
+    3. Type "mvn test"

+  Option:2
     1. open the project in IDE
-  2. go to "bbctesting\src\main\java\com\bedifrent\RunTest.java"
+    2. Go to "bbctesting\src\main\java\com\bedifrent\RunTest.java"
     3. Right click on the file and select "Run"

   Scenarios Covered: